filswan/flink/README.md

 For detailed information about how to build and deployed External Adapter, please check the code in [adapter](adapter)

-### Data DAO notary
+### Data DAO Notary

-Data DAO notary sign the multisig wallet for unlock the fund to filecoin strorage agent.
+Data DAO notary is in charged of sign the multisig wallet for unlock the fund to filecoin strorage agent.

+The DAO contract allowed the community add or remove notaries from the DAO.
+The DAO Notary client follow these steps before sign the unclock transactions:

 * get deal_id by proposal_cid
 * get deal_id from Chainlink filecoin adapter